Building Clinical Excellence:

 Please note that ANSA preferred method of payment is PayPal.
-For those who prefer not to use credit card there is an alternative option for payments: electronic funds transfer to ANSA Westpac account :BSB:034-234 account NO: 247319.
+For those who prefer electronic funds transfer, our details are:

-Please send email to email@example.com let us know your transaction reference, date and amount transfered.
+Please send email firstname.lastname@example.org with your transaction reference, date and amount transferred.

 Thank you for your cooperation.

 A FREE gift to you from one of our 2018 conference workshop and keynote presenters, Dave Siever (donating his fee to Aussie Farmers Appeal).
 Transcranial DC Stimulation History, Physiology & Clinical Applications